ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ### Angular as frontend framework
-Any framework would've worked to accomplish what I was trying to do, which is create a simple webapp to communicate with our RPI.
+I wanted to create a simple web application to get more insight in the data of our RPI device.
-I opted for Angular, since I had already played around with it before.
+Any modern frontend framework would be suitable for this but I decided to go with Angular since I had already had some basic experience with it.

 #### AWS Amplify
+To help us build our we decided to use the AWS amplify framework to bootstrap our frontend application.
 The open-source Amplify Framework provides:
-- Amplify CLI - Configure all the services needed to power your backend through a simple command line interface.
+- Amplify CLI - Configure AWS services needed to power your backend through a simple command line interface.
 - Amplify Libraries - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.
 - Amplify UI Components - UI libraries for React, React Native, Angular, Ionic and Vue.

-For our project we only used the libraries and UI components from Amplify for our Webapp.
+For our project we only used the libraries and UI components from Amplify for our web application.
-The backend we needed is powered by the Serverless framework, on which we'll expand a bit later down the blogpost.
+When we use the amplify cli to bootstrap our project it generated a new file in the ./src folder of our project called **aws-exports.js**.
+This file contains configuration of various backend AWS services that we will be using:
+* cognito user pool id
+* cognito identity pool url
+* region
+* api gateway url
+The backend itself is build and deployed with the **serverless framework**.
+More about this in the section regarding serverless.

 ##### AWS Cognito
-For the actual signing-in, signing-up and Access control we used [AWS Cognito](https://aws.amazon.com/cognito/), which provides us a complete service for Authentication & Authorization.

-A few of the benefits of using this AWS service:
+We used [AWS Cognito](https://aws.amazon.com/cognito/) as authentication and authorization provider.
+This means that new users can sign up to our cognito user pool and login to our web application by authenticating themselves via that user pool.

+There are several really good reasons to use cognito instead of building a home grown identity solution:
-- Secure and scalable user directory, it can easily scale up to hundreds of millions of users
+* Secure and scalable user directory.
-- Amazon Cognito provides us solutions to control access to backend resources from our app.
-You can define roles and map users to different roles so your app can access only the resources that are authorized for each user.
-- Easy integration with our app
+It scales dynamically as you would expect from AWS.
+* Fine grained access control through the use of cognito user pools and identity pools.
+You can define users and groups in a cognito user pool which can then be mapped to AWS Iam roles.
+This is a straightforward and very secure way to allow users of the web application a federated access into your AWS account.
+* Easy integration into our frontend application through components that are provided in the amplify UI library.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert login-screen frontend" src="/img/2020-09-25-ghelamco-alert/login-frontend.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-##### User-pool and Identity-pool
+##### User pool and Identity pool
 User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications.
-Users can sign-in directly to the **User Pool** (which we used), or using Facebook, Amazon or Google.
-Successful authentication generates JSON Web Tokens (JWTs).
+Users can register directly in our **user pool** or they can register themselves through web identity federation via a well known 3th party like: facebook, amazon, google.
+Whenever a user logs in to our user pool they receive a **JWT token** that contains information about their identity and authorizations.
+To be able to use the claims in this JWT token we created an AWS **identity pool** as well.
+The identity pool allows users to exchange their valid jwt token for temporary AWS credentials.

-Identity Pools provide temporary AWS credentials to access AWS services like S3 and DynamoDB.
+These temporary credentials can then be used by our application to call AWS services in our account.

-##### aws-exports.js
-Our amplify project generates a new file in the ./src folder of our project, an aws-exports.js, that holds all the configuration for the services we create with Amplify.
+For example: call api gateway, update a dynamodb table , fetch a cloudwatch metric.
+This process is called federated access and is very powerfull to expose services from within your AWS account to your end users.

 #### Ghela-alert Webapp
-Here I'll go over all the features of our Webapp once we get access to the Dashboard.
+In this part I will explain all the features of our web application starting from the point where we get access to the dashboard.
-***We also talk about AWS API and lambda functions in this part, but we'll explain them more thoroughly in the last section about our "serverless backend".***

 ##### Dashboard view
-On the dashboard view we can see which events are coming up next, when we click on them we also get to see all the alerts which are set.
+On the dashboard view we can see which events are coming up next.
+When we click on an event we also get to see all the alerts which are set for that event.
-From here we can update alert times, or we can snooze them.
-BUT!
+We can update or snooze alerts from this screen, BUT...
-The way you would expect this to work is probably by manipulating our DynamoDB table, and then let our RPI sync the changes to update the H2 database, but this is not the case.
+This works a bit different then how you would probably expect it to work.
+In a normal setting you would expect us to update the records in our dynamoDB table, right?
+Since we want our H2 database on the RPI device to be the single source of truth this is not the case here.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Dashboard frontend" src="/img/2020-09-25-ghelamco-alert/dashboard-frontend.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-When clicking on snooze or save, we create a job for our RPI.
+When you update or snooze an alert we actually create an AWS Iot job for our RPI to process.
-Just like deploying a new Docker image onto the RPI, we use IoT Jobs to make our RPI execute custom tasks.
+The backend application on the RPI knows how to handle these events and updates his H2 database accordingly.
+And then thanks to the sync component we built in the RPI backend those changes get synced to our dynamoDB table.

 ##### Create Custom event
 On this tab we can create our own custom events.
-The way this works is identical as snoozing and updating an alert on the dashboard view.
+This works in the same way as snoozing or updating on alert on the dashboard view.
-We also create a job which gets executed, as described in the next section.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert create event screen" src="/img/2020-09-25-ghelamco-alert/frontend-create.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-##### Executing jobs on the RPI

-An example of how such a cycle works for snoozing an alert :
-1. We click snooze
-2. We call our [AWS API](https://aws.amazon.com/api-gateway/) endpoint "/alert/snooze".
-3. This endpoint invokes a [AWS Lambda function](https://aws.amazon.com/lambda/), which creates a job for the RPI and inserts a row into another dynamo table (ghela-jobs), to register the job we created on the frontend.
-4. The RPI executes the job, meaning snoozing the alert
-5. The RPI synchronizes his H2 database with the Event dynamo table (ghela-events)

-For updating an alert or creating a custom game, the above would be the same except:
-- we call another endpoint. ex. "/event" or "/alert"
-- the job-document that we create in our lambda function to send with our job-creation request, will differ.

 ##### Job overview
-In this view the API will send a GET request to our AWS API on the endpoint "/job".
+In the job overview view we query our api gateway to fetch us all the pending jobs from our dynamoDB job table.
-The lambda function which is coupled here, will read the ghela-jobs dynamo table, and list all jobs of whom the status is not yet "COMPLETED".
+The lambda function that listens to this endpoit reads the ghela-jobs dynamoDB table and list all jobs that have a status of not yet "COMPLETED".
-The moment this list is empty all changes from our webapp have been processed successfully by our RPI-backend and will have updated the ghela-events and ghela-jobs dynamo tables.
+The moment this list is empty all changes from our webapp have been processed successfully by our RPI backend application and will have updated the ghela-events and ghela-jobs dynamoDB tables.

-Important note: When our RPI is not connected to the internet, these jobs will not get completed, thus not saving changes made remotely.
+Important note: our RPI can only receive new jobs from aws IoT if it is connected to the internet.
-We can change the amount of retries AWS IoT will fire as well as job-time-outs inside our lambda functions.
+So if we do not have a working network connection jobs will stay queued within AWS iot and not get pushed to the RPI backend application.
+For this reason it is important for us to know that our RPI device is connected and functioning well to make sure that commands from our web application get processed by our RPI backend application.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert jobs screen" src="/img/2020-09-25-ghelamco-alert/frontend-jobs.PNG" width="auto" height="auto" target="_blank" class="image fit">